 Testing & Targeting – Know what messages work with different audience sets

 Marketing automation allows you to run A/B testing at every stage of your marketing campaign.
 As time progresses, the incremental improvements across your marketing activity will generate a significant improvement in your conversion rates.
 You can even retarget some of your bouncing leads back to you by customizing the campaign.
+This will also help in customer retention.

 Key points to consider